FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 Table of Contents

-How Much is the Subscription Cost?
+How Much Does FlexJobs Cost?

-I’ll list the price plans here, for maximum clarity:
+I’ll list the price plans here for maximum clarity:

 Paying to Find a Job?
 Sounds a Little Backward.